mleonardallen/CarND-Path-Planning-Project/README.md

 ### Best Distance Without Incident.

-On average my planner travels about 10 miles before getting into an incident.
+On average my car travels about 10 miles before getting into an incident.
 Sometimes it gets into an incident much before that, and sometimes the car can last a while before getting into an incident.
 My record is `42.83` miles.

 ![Record](https://github.com/mleonardallen/CarND-Path-Planning-Project/blob/master/images/record.jpg)

 ### Debugging

+#### Car Colors

 Car color is not contained in the `sensor fusion` module which makes it difficult to match terminal output to the cars on the screen.
 The following matches car colors to car id given by the `sensor fusion` module.

 Note: Colors repeat on higher numbers.

 ![Car Numbers](https://github.com/mleonardallen/CarND-Path-Planning-Project/blob/master/images/numbers.png)

+#### Lane Values

 In frenet coordinates, the d coordinate represents side-to-side position on the road.
 When reading terminal output, it's good to have an intuition on the range of these values.